cavalen/aolab-azure/README.md

 ## Automation & Orchestration Lab in Azure

 Requeriments:
-- A Linux Server (Ubuntu 18.04 recommended)
+- A Linux Server (Ubuntu 18.04 recommended) with Internet access
 - Azure Account

 This lab contains 3 parts: